Modelling tree survival for investigating climate change effects: Modelling tree survival

-with $l = \log L$, the penalty parameters $\lambda_j$.
-The ${\bf S}_j$ is the penality matrix for smooth term or random effect $j$ and $\bp\ts {\bf S}_j \bp$ measures for each smooth term how wiggly the smooth function is.
-For example in the case of a cubic spline smooth it is the integrated squared second derivative of the smooth function.
+where tree $i$ has event at $t_i$ and $R(i)$ denotes the risk set.
+The parameter vector $\bp$ contains all coefficients for $\X_i(t_i)$.
+To control smoothness and dispersion of the random effect the penalized version of the log likelihood is optimised, so \beq \hat \bp = \underset{\bp}{\text{argmin}} -l(\bp) + {\frac{1}{2}} {\sum}_j \lambda_j \bp\ts {\bf S}_j \bp \eeq with $l = \log L$ and the penalty parameters $\lambda_j$.
+The ${\bf S}_j$ is the penality matrix for smooth term or random effect $j$, and for a smooth term $\bp\ts {\bf S}_j \bp$ measures how wiggly it is.
+For example in the case of a cubic spline smooth $\bp\ts {\bf S}_j \bp$ is the integrated squared second derivative of the smooth function it relates to.
 For the case of only having time invariant covariates it is possible to work directly with the partial likelihood given above.
-With careful iterative nesting of the risk set summations, evaluation has $O(np^2)$ operations cost, with $p=\text{dim}(\bp)$.
+With careful iterative nesting of the risk set summations, the evaluation has $O(np^2)$ operations cost, with $p=\text{dim}(\bp)$.
 In our case we also have time varying covariates and we use the equivalence of the partial likelihood to the likelihood of a Poisson model for pseudodata \citep{whitehead1980fitting}.
-At each event time each unit still at risk contributes its covariate and a binary indicator of whether its event occurs.
-The linear predictor is as above, but includes a factor with a level for each event time required for the pseudodata likelihood to be equivalent to the partial likelihood.
-This approach has $O(n^2p^2)$ operations cost.
-See also \cite{Wood17} for details.
+Each event time constitutes the interval of one year and at each interval a tree still at risk contributes its covariate and a binary indicator of whether its event occurs.
+By only including trees once they are first observed, we automatically deal with the left truncation of the data; see also \cite{guo1993event}.
+The linear predictor is as equation~\ref{mod.survtime} above but includes an extra factor with a level for each event time, required for the pseudodata likelihood to be equivalent to the partial likelihood.
+Naively this approach has $O(n^2p^2)$ operations cost, but the approach of \cite{wood2017generalized} reduces the effective size (see below).
+See also \cite{Wood17} and \cite{bender2018generalized} for details.